Soumyabrata2003/ViLP/README.md

 </div>

 ## Overview
-🚴**ViLP** explores cross-modal knowledge from the pre-trained vision-language model (e.g., CLIP) to introduce the combination of pose, visual information, and text attributes which has not been explored yet.
+**ViLP** explores cross-modal knowledge from the pre-trained vision-language model (e.g., CLIP) to introduce the combination of pose, visual information, and text attributes which has not been explored yet.

 ![ViLP](Model_new.png)